 - August 2022: Awarded the Robbin Popplestone Graduate Fellowship.

-- May 2022: Started as a Research Scientist Intern as Adobe Research.
+- May 2022: Started as a Research Scientist Intern at Adobe Research.